obsidianmd/obsidian-clipper/README.md

 ### Template variables

 Template variables can be used to automatically pre-populate data from the page in a template.
 Variables can be used in the **note name**, **note location**, **properties**, and **note content**.
 Use the `...` icon in the extension popup to access the current page variable for use in templates.
+There are several types of variables you can use: preset variables, meta variables, selector variables, and schema variables.

-#### Page variables
+#### Preset variables

-These variables are automatically generated based on the page content.
+Preset variables are automatically generated based on the page content.
+These should work for nearly all websites.
 The main content variable is `{{content}}`, which contains the article content or the selection if there is any selected text on the page.
+Note that `{{content}}` attempts to extract the main content of the page, which may not always be what you want.
+In that case, you can use other preset variables or selector variables to extract the content you need.

 | Variable            | Description                                          |
 | ------------------- | ---------------------------------------------------- |